-A-level: AAA including A in History and A in English (Literature, Language or Language and Literature), not including General Studies or Critical Thinking.
+A-level: AAA including A in History and A in English (Literature, Language or Language and Literature).

 Other course specific tests:

 Where an applicant is taking the EPQ in a relevant subject this might be considered alongside other Level 3 qualifications and may attract an alternative offer in addition to the standard offer.
-If you are taking A Levels, this would be AAB at A Level including A in English and History (excluding General Studies and Critical Thinking) and grade A in the EPQ.
+If you are taking A Levels, this would be AAB at A Level including A in English and History and grade A in the EPQ.